The Ramble and Lake: Ramble

 The Ramble is one of three main woodlands in Central Park, the others being North Woods and Hallett Nature Sanctuary.
 The Ramble covers 36 to 38 acre, and contains a series of winding paths, as well as outcrops, rustic structures, and several bridges.
 The Ramble is designated by the New York City Department of Parks and Recreation as a "Forever Wild" natural preserve, which prevents any future redevelopment of the site.

 During construction, the park's most varied and intricately planted landscape was planted with native trees such as tupelo (Nyssa sylvatica); American sycamore; white, red, black, scarlet, and willow oaks; Hackberry; and Liriodendron.
 These trees were arranged to create a colorful tropical effect.
 These coexisted with some American trees never native to the area, such as Kentucky coffee tree, yellowwood, and cucumber magnolia, and a few exotics, such as Phellodendron and Sophora.
 Smaller natives include sassafras.
 Aggressively self-seeding black cherry and black locust later came to dominate the Ramble.
 A 1979 census of the Ramble's trees, taken by Bruce Kelly, Philip Winslow, and James Marston Fitch, found 6,000 trees, including 60 specimen trees of landscape value.
+The Ramble formerly had a tree that was decorated every year in memory of park visitors' deceased pets; the tree, a Chamaecyparis obtusa, was euthanized in 2025.